 Leading companies-those that top their competition in revenue and market share growth, were shown in a Bain analysis to have better understanding of and visibility into their marketing and advertising technology.
-A large contributor lies in the fact that technology decisions are more likely to sit directly with the marketing at leading companies.
+A large contributor lies in the fact that technology decisions are more likely to sit directly with marketing leaders.
 If your organization is not there yet, it can be difficult to figure out the first few steps.
 Many will bring in new talent that has done it before.

 External resources can also lend a hand.
 The 'big' consulting firms, along with some more specialized companies like Digilant, offer services for building a technology stack (e.g., running evaluations, advising on integrations, etc.).
 In evaluating components of the stack, place equal weight on the quality of the technology and talent available to your organization.
-The latter is key for successful onboarding/launch, education of your team and the broader organization and coaching on an ongoing basis.
+The latter is key for successful onboarding/launch, education of your team and the broader organization, and coaching on an ongoing basis.
 These service functions include training curriculum, diagnostic analytics, campaign management, ad operations, technical integrations and custom development.

-If you are looking to in-house any part of the process, we find that brands often need a ramp-up period prior to taking a hands-on role in advertising execution.
-Your technology provider's team can provide a phased approach.
-See the below example.
+If you are looking to in-house any part of the process, we find that agencies often need a ramp-up period prior to taking a hands-on role in programmatic execution.
+As a preferred reseller of MediaMath, Digilant can provide a phased approach.